 According to post-Nicene historians such as Socrates Scholasticus, the Empress Helena, mother of Constantine, the first Christian Emperor of Rome, travelled to the Holy Land in 326–28, founding churches and establishing relief agencies for the poor.
 Historians Gelasius of Caesarea and Rufinus claimed that she discovered the hiding place of three crosses that were believed to be used at the crucifixion of Jesus and of two thieves, St. Dismas and Gestas, executed with him, and that a miracle revealed which of the three was the True Cross.
 (Wikipedia)

 The cross became an object of veneration immediately, with fragments being distributed widely to various churches.
-The Feast of the Exaltation of the Cross entered the Western Church in the seventh century, and is celebrated on September 14, the anniversary of the dedication of the Basilica of the Holy Sepulcher (built by Emperor Constantine).
+The feast of the Exaltation of the Cross entered the Western Church in the seventh century, and is celebrated Sept.
+14, the anniversary of the dedication of the Basilica of the Holy Sepulcher (built by Emperor Constantine).